Bacterial Bone Infection | Biofilm Formation | Chronic Sequestration

 MRI is the investigation of choice - 90% sensitive, shows marrow oedema, abscess, and soft tissue extension.
 Plain XR takes 10-14 days to show changes.
 Always culture before antibiotics.

 Surgery plus antibiotics is synergistic.
-Debride all necrotic tissue, obtain cultures, dead space management, then 6 weeks antibiotics.
-Australian eTG: flucloxacillin first-line for MSSA.
+Debride all necrotic tissue, obtain cultures, dead space management, then 6 weeks of pathogen-directed therapy.
+First-line for MSSA is an antistaphylococcal penicillin (flucloxacillin/nafcillin) or cefazolin.
+The OVIVA trial showed oral is non-inferior to IV once the patient is stable.

 Overview/Introduction